General Academic Requirements for ME Graduate Degrees

 - The ME Graduate Office will identify all students not meeting the academic grade and research requirements.

 - The student will be given a specified due date for submitting an appeal in the dismissal letter.
 The appeal must be a written letter to the ME Graduate Committee by the student explaining the contributing circumstances and explaining why those circumstances no longer exist and the way things will be different going forward.
-Accompanying the student’s letter must be a letter written by a member of the student’s Advisory Committee, preferably the Major Professor, and preferably signed by the Advisory Committee members supporting the appeal, explaining the reason the student should be allowed to continue in the graduate program and outlining the process put in place to assist the student to succeed.
+Accompanying the thesis-based student’s letter must be a letter written by a member of the student’s Advisory Committee, preferably the Major Professor, and preferably signed by the Advisory Committee members supporting the appeal, explaining the reason the student should be allowed to continue in the graduate program and outlining the process put in place to assist the student to succeed.